Library Reflection

 end.

 The final monoid tactic works on goals that equate two monoid terms.
-We reflect each and change the goal to refer to the reflected versions, finishing off by applying monoid_reflect and simplifying uses of mldenote.
+We reify each and change the goal to refer to the reified versions, finishing off by applying monoid_reflect and simplifying uses of mldenote.
+Recall that the change tactic replaces a conclusion formula with another that is definitionally equal to it.

 Ltac monoid :=